How is antivenom made?

 As you can see, Australia played an important role in antivenom research.

 Hmm.
 That’s great…But get to the point!
-How we make snake antivenom?
+How do we make snake antivenom?

 berief history of antivenom